-The British weather is world-famous for rain and London is no exception.
+Britain is world-famous for it’s glorious weather.
+Everyone knows that it’s always sunny here and rarely rains… said no-one ever.
 As the weather can be so changeable, it’s vital to have a rainy day plan when you come to London.
 Luckily, the city has so many things to do when the heavens open!

 London is absolutely filled with museums, many of which are free!
 It’s a really fun way to spend a rainy day and you’ll learn a lot too.
-Kids will love the Natural History Museum and there are plenty of interactive exhibits at the Science Museum that children will love.
+Kids will love the Natural History Museum and there are plenty of interactive exhibits at the Science Museum too.
 Fashionistas will love the V&A, modern art lovers should head for the Tate Modern, anthropologists should try The British Museum and for more traditional art works, visit Tate Britain or The National Gallery.

-When rain starts to fall it’s the perfect time to hit the shops.
-There are several great shopping areas in London, including several that are completely indoors, meaning you can avoid the weather altogether.
-If you’re with the kids, Hamleys on Regent Street is an incredible toy shop with seven floors, brimming with all sorts of cool toys.
-It’s plenty of fun for kids, even if you don’t want to buy anything.
+There’s no better time to hit the shops than when it rains.
+Head to Westfield London for a complete indoor shopping experience otherwise Oxford Circus, Bond Street and Regent Street are the places to go.
+If you’re with the kids, Hamleys is on Regent Street is idea.
+An incredible toy shop with seven floors, it’s brimming with all sorts of cool toys and plenty of fun for kids, even if you don’t want to buy anything.

-For a rainy evening, we suggest heading to the west end for some world-class London theatre.
-There are around 40 theatres in the west end alone, with plenty more throughout the rest of the city.
-The longest running show in the world is in London’s west end.
-The Mousetrap, an Agatha Christie play that Ms Christie herself predicted would run for ‘about eight months’, has been running continuously since 1952.
+For a rainy evening, we suggest heading to the West End for some world-class London theatre.
+There are around 40 theatres in the West End alone, with plenty more throughout the rest of the city.
+Here, you can see the longest running show in the world The Mousetrap, an Agatha Christie play that Ms Christie herself predicted would run for ‘about eight months’.
+It’s been running continuously since 1952.

 If you don’t fancy theatre, the city offers comedy, dance, live music and so many more things that can be enjoyed when the rain is pouring.